MARTIN BOYD, WRITER AND TRANSLATOR

 In this book, Spanish theological scholar Juan Antonio Vives Aguilella explores the philosophical foundations of the pedagogical approach of the Congregation of Capuchin Tertiary Friars (or Amigonians), who for 125 years have worked to support poor children and youth dispossessed of their rights.
 This text is at once a pedagogical manual for members of the Amigonian congregation, which now has a presence on four continents, and a biography of the life and thought of its founder, Luis Amigó, whose dedication to the Christian humanist principles of love and social justice form the basis of Amigonian identity.

-SELECTED PUBLISHED TRANSLATIONS (ARTICLES)
+SELECTED PUBLISHED TRANSLATIONS (ARTICLES AND SHORT STORIES)

 Bou, Núria.
 “Modernism Born Out of Classical Cinema: The Body of Marlene Dietrich in the Films of Josef Von Sternberg.”
 L’Atalante.
 19 (2015).
 36-42.